Export and Import Procedure in India

-Bill of exchange is used when an importer agrees to pay the exporter in future on a date on or before that is mutually agreed upon.
-Bill of exchange is an important written document in wholesale trade wherein large amounts of money is involved.
-Bill of exchange can be classified as a bill of exchange after date and bill of exchange after sight.
+A Bill of exchange is used when an importer agrees to pay the exporter in the future on a date on or before that is mutually agreed upon.
+A Bill of exchange is an important written document in wholesale trade involving large amounts of money.
+A Bill of exchange can be classified as a bill of exchange after the date and a bill of exchange after sight.
 Bill of exchange after the date is when the due date for payment is counted from the date of the drawing.
 Bill of exchange after sight is when the due date for payment is counted from the date of acceptance of the bill.

 Certificate of Origin

-In general, the Customs Authority requests for the certificate of origin while clearing Customs.
-Certificate of Origin is used to establish the origin of the product and is issued by the Chamber of Commerce of the Exporter’s country.
-Certificate of origin usually contains the name and address of the exporter, details of the goods, package number or shipping marks and quantity, as applicable.
+The Customs Authority generally requests the certificate of origin while clearing Customs.
+A certificate of Origin is used to establish the product’s origin and is issued by the Chamber of Commerce of the Exporter’s country.
+Certificate of origin usually contains the name and address of the exporter, details of the goods, package number or shipping marks, and quantity, as applicable.

-Packing list contains detailed information about the goods being shipped, quantity, weight and packing specifications.
-The packing list must contain a description of the goods and have details regarding the shipping marks.
+The packing list contains detailed information about the shipped goods, quantity, weight, and packing specifications.
+The packing list must contain a product description and details regarding the shipping marks.